d-morrison/IntroStatActivities/_book/08-A12-inference-2cat_CI-Simulation.md

 \vspace{1in}

-12. What conclusion to the research question can be made based on the 99\% confidence interval?

-\vspace{0.8in}

-13. Is the null value in the 99\% confidence interval?

-\vspace{0.8in}

-\newpage
+12. Based on your conclusion in Activity 8A, explain why you would not expect the null value of zero to be in the inteval.

+\vspace{0.5in}

 #### Types of errors {-}